Training-and-Development-SRE/dynatrace-monitoring-as-service/README.md

 ## Lab 11: Dashboarding
 Dynatrace provides rich dashboarding capabilities.
 As a last step we want to create default dashboards for development, business and operations.

+## Lab 12: Configure UEM Rum Tagging
+The sample application provides a login capability where a username can be passed.
+Configure User Tagging in a way that this username is used to tag Dynatrace RUM Visits.
+For more information please visit [How do I tag individual users for session analysis](https://www.dynatrace.com/support/help/user-experience/analytics/how-do-i-tag-individual-users-for-session-analysis/)